Environmental Control Office

 Garbage and food waste is to be kept in solid containers to prevent pillaging by wild animals, including coyotes, raccoons and bears.
 It is best to take trash to the Transfer Site immediately.
 Since we do not have weekly trash pick up in PMC, it is the responsibility of the residents to take their garbage to the Transfer Site.
 The Transfer Site accepts all types of recyclable materials and the revenue we make from recycling greatly offsets the cost of having this facility for local residents.
 Recyclables need to be separated into glass, plastic, paper, cardboard and green waste and deposited in the appropriate receptacles.
 We are not staffed to do this kind of separation for you, but the Transfer Site attendant can direct you if you have any questions.

-Ashes can be dumped in the special containers marked "Ashes Only" at the Transfer Site.
+Ashes can be dumped in the special containers marked "Ashes Only" at the Transfer Site (16143 Aleutian Dr.) and must be cold.
 We are very fire hazard-conscious in this little valley and do everything possible to prevent the possibility of a fire.

 Large items and construction waste need to be taken to the Lebec dump.
 There is a special site and collection time for toxic materials, batteries and old motor oil.
 Call (800) 552-5376 for more information.